Bonnie Guitar: Running a record label and re-entering country music in the 1960s

-In the summer and fall of 1963, she took a temporary leave to record a concept album under contract with Charter Records.
+In 1963, she took a temporary leave to record a concept album under contract with Charter Records.
 The album told a romantic story beginning with songs featuring themes about first sight, through courting, going steady, threats from others, getting engaged, getting it broken off, having the man marry someone else and finally having the woman live happily ever after on her own at the end.
-Unfortunately, the original heyday of concept albums by the likes of Frank Sinatra and Nat King Cole had long since been over by 1964, and the new times for concept albums by the likes of the Beatles and Pink Floyd were a few years off yet, so the album was shelved.
+The original heyday of concept albums by such as Frank Sinatra and Nat King Cole had long gone by 1964, and the fashion for concept albums by those including Beatles and Pink Floyd were a few years away, so the album was shelved.
 Even though the album was never released commercially, in its original format, a single was released entitled "Outside Looking In" — however, it failed to show on either the country or pop charts.
 White label charter test pressings of the original concept album exist, however, and most of the songs on it found their way onto subsequent albums, with the remaining material such as the country remake version of "Dark Moon" and Ned Miller's "Lucky Star" being featured in a 1972 Paramount Records double-album compilation of her work.

 It was in 1966 that she began a brief stint as one of the most successful female soloists in the country music field.
 "I'm Living in Two Worlds" became Guitar's first Top 10 Country hit (the record also hit the pop Hot 100).
 She scored an even bigger country success in 1967 with the No. 4 hit "A Woman in Love".
 That same year, she won the Academy of Country Music's "Top Female Vocalist" award.
 In 1968, "I Believe in Love" was another Top 10 hit.
 Guitar teamed up with Buddy Killen, and together they had a minor hit duet with "A Truer Love You'll Never Find (Than Mine)" which was issued in 1969 at a time when Guitar's chart success was starting to fade.